 1. Everest Panorama Trek

-A light trek in the Everest region, Everest Panorama trek is for all trekkers who are looking for a light trek in the Everest region.
-You will go to Namche Bazaar as well as the Tengboche Monastery.
+Everest Panorama Trek is for all trekkers who are looking for a light trek in the Everest region.
+You will go to Namche Bazaar as well as to Tengboche Monastery.

 So if you feel that you would want to avoid the cold winter in the Everest Base Camp in December, this might just be the right trek for you.